-The illusive planet Mercury will be visible for a short while after sunset in the SW.
-Mars will also be a good evening planet.
-Saturn, Neptune, and Venus will be visible in the morning sky before sunrise.
-The thin crescent moon will rise with Venus shortly before sunrise.
+Venus, Jupiter and Mercury will be closely spaced and provide a good opportunity to glimpse illusive Mercury which will be visible for a short while after sunset in the SW.
+The waxing crescent moon will be an interesting target.
 Evening objects include the ghostly M57 (Ring Nebula), the remnants of a burned out, sunlike star, beautiful blue & gold double star Albireo and many other double stars will be visible.
 Fantastic globular clusters such as M13 (The Hercules Cluster) and M92 will grace the sky.
 Red Supergiant star La Superba and the amazing M51 The Whirlpool Galaxy will be visible.
 Nice open clusters NGC6819 (The Foxhead Cluster) and M71 (The Anglefish Cluster) will also grace the sky.
 18 Scorpii, a near twin to the sun, will also be visible.
 This star is 45 lightyears away and shines at a barely visible magnitude 5.5, but is a nice object for the telescope.
 Realize the Sun would look this way to inhabitants of planets around this star in Scorpius.

 Back to All Events